apigee/devrel/CONTRIBUTING.md

 3. Develop using the following guidelines to help expedite your review:
     1. Ensure that your code adheres to the existing [style](https://google.github.io/styleguide).
-    2. Ensure that your code has an appropriate set of tests which all pass.
+    2. Ensure that your code has an appropriate set of tests which all pass (see next Step).
     3. Ensure that your code has an accompanying README.md file.
 See [awesome-readme](https://github.com/matiassingers/awesome-readme) for good examples of high-quality READMEs.
 Please include the following